CogSP/uni-projects/README.md

 - **BE-thesis**: I am currently writing my thesis "Analisi del Traffico delle Reti Wireless con Grafana: Implementazione e Tecniche di Monitoraggio in Tempo Reale"

+- **virtual-memory-system-simulator**: made for the "Sistemi Operativi" exam, this project is a Memory Management Unit (MMU) simulator from scratch.
+I implemented a 2-bit Clock Algorithm as page replacement algorithm.

 - **psico-dama**: made for the "Linguaggi e Tecnologie per il Web" exam, _PsicoDAMA_ is a game of checkers with special psychedelic effects.

 - **ML-models-AI-agents**: made for the "Fondamenti di Intelligenza Artificiale" exam, consists of two parts: